NGWPC/ngencerf-server/README.md

 # Runtime environments

-There are 3 environments that ngen/ngen-cerf can run in, defined by `settings.NGEN_ENVIRONMENT`
+There are 3 environments that ngen/ngen-cerf can run in, defined by `settings.NGEN_ENVIRONMENT` in .env

 1. LOCAL - ngen and ngen-cal must be installed on your local machine, for example, in `~/noaa-owp/ngen` and `~/noaa-owp/ngen-cal`
-Update REPO_ROOT in local.settings.py to match this directory.
-Or, you can create a symbolic link to match the specifying in settings.py.
+Create a symbolic link to match the specifying in settings.py.
    ```
    sudo mkdir /ngen-app
    sudo ln -s ~/noaa-owp /ngen-app